intrntbrn/awesomewm-vim-tmux-navigator/README.md

 In case your title does not change, your terminal and/or shell may not support dynamic titles.
 Try other.

 4. Set `experimental = true`.
-The experimental mode does not require dynamic titles, but might a bit slower due to having `pstree` to spawn.
+The experimental mode does not require dynamic titles, but might be a bit slower due to having `pstree` to spawn.